Blog

 Beyond the health risks, failing to test your backflow preventer can lead to serious legal and financial trouble.
 Municipalities, including Corpus Christi, have strict regulations that require commercial properties to perform annual backflow testing.
 Ignoring these rules isn't an option.
 Non-compliance can result in steep fines, sometimes reaching thousands of dollars, and could even lead to your water service being shut off or your business license being suspended.
 The cost of a routine annual test is a small, smart investment compared to the significant penalties and operational disruptions that come with failing to stay compliant.

-Safeguard Your Business's Reputation
+Protect Your Hard-Earned Reputation

 Your reputation is one of your most valuable assets.
 A backflow incident linked to your business can cause a public health scare, leading to negative press, loss of customer trust, and lasting damage to your brand.
 By prioritizing regular backflow testing, you demonstrate a commitment to public safety and corporate responsibility.
 It shows your customers, employees, and the community that you care about their well-being.
 Partnering with a trusted company like Tommy Cool Air for your testing needs helps you uphold that promise and maintain the positive reputation you've earned.